PySpice-org/PySpice/README.rst

 PySpicePro is a Python module based on the PySpice module created by Fabrice Salvaire with additions that are not yet integrated into PySpice.

+PySpicePro only works with ngspice version 30 (install from ngspice-30_dll_64.zip).

 Additions:
 """"""""""